Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Model and Framework

 We consider a complex stochastic system that involves discrete decision variables in a $d$-dimensional subspace $\mathcal{X} = [N_1]\times [N_2]\times\cdots\times [N_d]$ in which the $N_i$'s are positive integers.
 The objective function $f(x)$ for $x\in\mathcal{X}$ is given by

-in which $\xi_x$ is a random object supported on a proper space $(\mathsf{Y}, \mathcal{B}_{\mathsf{Y}})$ and $F:\mathcal{X} \times \mathsf{Y}\rightarrow \mathbb{R}$ is a performance function.
-Specifically, the function $F$ captures the full operations logic in the stochastic system.
-We consider scenarios when the objective function $f(x)$ is not in closed-form and needs to be evaluated by averaging over simulation replications of $F(x,\xi_x)$.
-The random objects $\xi_x$'s can be different for different decision variables. \begin{assumption} The objective function $f(x)$ is a convex function on the discrete set $\mathcal{X}$. \end{assumption} For the exact definition of discrete convexity, we describe in details in Section \ref{sec:one-dim} for the one-dimensional cases and Section \ref{sec:multi-dim} for the multi-dimensional cases.
+in which $\xi_x$ is a random object belongs to probability space $(\mathsf{Y}, \mathcal{B}_{\mathsf{Y}})$ and $F:\mathcal{X} \times \mathsf{Y}\rightarrow \mathbb{R}$ is a measurable function.
+Specifically, the function $F$ captures the full operations logic in the stochastic system and measures the performance of the system. \revisee{For example, in a queueing system, $\xi_x$ is the arrival times and the service times of customers, and $F(\cdot,\xi_x)$ is the average waiting time of all customers under the situation described by $\xi_x$.} We consider scenarios when the objective function $f(x)$ is not in closed-form and needs to be evaluated by averaging over simulation replications of $F(x,\xi_x)$.
+The random objects $\xi_x$'s can be different for different choices of decision variables.
+In this work, we focus on identifying the optimal decision, i.e., finding the decision that has the minimal objective value:

+We assume that the objective function has a convex structure. \begin{assumption} The objective function $f(x)$ is a convex function on the discrete set $\mathcal{X}$. \end{assumption} For the exact definition of discrete convexity, we describe in details in Section \ref{sec:one-dim} for the one-dimensional cases and Section \ref{sec:multi-dim} for the multi-dimensional cases.